-In 1903, Muir spent three days with President Theodore Roosevelt camping in Yosemite, and successfully convinced him to include the Yosemite Valley in the already establish Yosemite National Park.
-To the right is an image of Roosevelt and Muir posing on Overhanging Rock in Yosemite.
+In 1903, Muir spent three days with President Theodore Roosevelt camping in Yosemite, and successfully convinced him to include the Yosemite Valley in the already established Yosemite National Park.
+Below is an image of Roosevelt and Muir posing on Overhanging Rock in Yosemite.

 Rachel Carson was not an activist in the manner of Muir.
 She did not lobby or place herself at the front of the advocacy ranks, but her eloquent words and the information she painstakingly researched and presented in Silent Spring sparked an environmental revolution.
 Though Carson and her book were fiercely attacked by chemical companies who disputed Carson’s claim that pesticides were destroying wildlife, her publication ultimately resulted in a nationwide ban on DDT and other pesticides, the creation of the Environmental Protection Agency, and the environmental movement that inspired Earth Day.

-Carson had two interests, writing and science, and she was very good at both.
-She began as a biologist working for the US Bureau of Fisheries, and wrote several pamphlets on aquatic life for the agency.
-She then became a full time writer in the 1950’s, winning a National book Award for her exploration of marine life in The Sea Around Us (Oxford University Press, 1951).
-Carson’s first book published with HMH was The Edge of the Sea (1955).
+Carson had two interests—writing and science—and she was very good at both.
+She began as a biologist working for the U.S. Bureau of Fisheries and wrote several pamphlets on aquatic life for the agency.
+She then became a full-time writer in the 1950s, winning a National Book Award for her exploration of marine life in The Sea Around Us, published by Oxford University Press in 1951.
+Carson’s first book published with HMH was The Edge of the Sea, published in 1955.

 Through her study of the sea, Carson became acutely aware of the harm human behavior was causing to marine life and thus, she began to build her case against the use of pesticides, resulting in, of course, Silent Spring.